 For this option, you will stay in the van or other vehicle which will park near a lek before first light.
 This will be a much more comfortable option.
 Though you will not be as close to the chickens as in a blind, you will still get excellent views and be able to watch and hear their displays on the lek.

-Please note: The total number of people we can accommodate to view the chickens each morning is limited,
+Please note: The total number of people we can accommodate to view the chickens each morning is limited.

 Weather: We do our best to get you to the birds rain or shine.
 But if we receive heavy rain the ranch roads can become impassable and we may not be able to reach the leks.
 We can’t provide a refund in case of bad weather, but we will make our best efforts to reschedule you for another day.
-In our five years so far this has only happened once.
+In our nine years so far this has only happened twice.

 Conservation Action—Fence Marking